Buyer Agency Agreement

 - How should we coordinate with my mortgage lender on how your compensation is structured in any offer?

-See the Home Buyer Road MapFrequently Asked Questions
+View the Home Buyer Road MapFrequently Asked Questions

-There's no automatic cancellation right.
+There’s no automatic cancellation right.
 You can only exit through the termination clause written into the agreement itself.
 Before signing, look for a clause that lets you cancel with written notice.
-If the agreement doesn't have one, ask your agent to add it before you sign.
+If the agreement doesn’t include one, ask your agent to add it before you sign.

-The seller may still cover buyer agent compensation, but it's no longer automatic or assumed.
-Under the new rules, the amount must be agreed upon in writing before you tour homes.
-If the seller doesn't cover it, you may pay your agent directly or negotiate for the seller to contribute it as part of your offer.
-Talk to your lender before that conversation happens because seller contributions interact with loan program limits.
+The seller may still cover buyer agent compensation, but it’s no longer automatic or assumed.
+Under the current rules, the amount must be agreed upon in writing before you tour homes.
+If the seller doesn’t cover it, you may pay your agent directly or negotiate for the seller to contribute it as part of your offer.
+Talk to your lender before that conversation happens, because seller contributions interact with loan program limits.